-Special prize for SDG-focused work
+Special award for SDG-focused work

 From 2019 onwards, SDU will award an annual prize of DKK 25,000 to staff and students who have made a special, inspiring effort in relation to the UN global goals.
 The award is given for an initiative that provides inspiration in-house at SDU, as well as in relation to the “outside world”.
 The award is aimed at motivating everyone at SDU to do more to consider the UN SDGs and their importance.
 This recognition for a special effort will take place at the Annual University Celebration.
 The first awards will be made at the event held on Friday 25 October 2019.

 In the early autumn of 2019, SDU will invite students and staff to an open forum for developing ideas and initiatives about how best to work with the UN Sustainable Development Goals.
 These ideas and initiatives will influence prioritisation of new, important activities at the university.
 The new forum is aimed at students and staff at SDU, but representatives from business, public sector and elsewhere will also be invited to inspire new ideas and actions.
 The SDGs Forum will help frame SDU initiatives in relation to the 17 UN Sustainable Development Goals and make sure that SDU staff and students feel a sense of “ownership” with regard to these new activities.

 Ideas for future initiatives at SDU